-- For eligible plans with Medicare populations of 1,200 or more beneficiaries, a simple random cross-sectional sample of 1,200 beneficiaries was selected for the survey (i.e., the survey is not a cohort study). - For eligible plans with populations of less than 1,200 beneficiaries, all eligible beneficiaries were included in the HOS-M sample. - Ineligible beneficiaries included those deceased, beneficiaries not enrolled in the health plan, beneficiaries with incorrect address and phone number, beneficiaries having a language barrier, or beneficiaries removed from the sample by RTI due to death, institutionalization, or disenrollment after the sample was drawn.
+- For eligible plans with Medicare populations of 1,200 or more beneficiaries, a simple random cross-sectional sample of 1,200 beneficiaries was selected for the survey (i.e., the survey is not a cohort study). - For eligible plans with populations of less than 1,200 beneficiaries, all eligible beneficiaries were included in the HOS-M sample. - Beneficiaries with ineligible surveys met one of the following criteria: deceased; not enrolled in the health plan; bad address and phone number; language barrier, bad address and mail-only protocol (Russian only), or removed from the sample by RTI due to death, institutionalization, or disenrollment after the sample was drawn.